sclegg99/Project-3-Behavioral-Cloning/writeup_template.md

 # Writeup Template--Behavioral Cloning P3

-## *Rubric Points*
+# *Rubric Points*
-### 1. This submission includes all required files and can be used to run the simulator in autonomous mode.
+## All required files necessary run the simulator in autonomous mode are included.
 The included files are:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* run1.mp4 is a video illustrating a successful lap of the course in autonomous mode
+* video.mp4 is a video illustrating a successful lap of the course in autonomous mode
 * writeup_report.md summarizing the results

 ## *Model Architecture and Training Strategy*